hamishivi/automated-instruction-selection/README.md

 As mentioned above, the data selection pipeline can be viewed as indexing (scoring) -> selection -> training.
 Different methods prodvide differnet scoring, but the rest of the procedure is the same.
 Notes that some methods don't rely on validation set, therefore having slightly different pipeline.

-**LESS**

-We follow the procedure outlined in https://arxiv.org/abs/2402.04333.

 **Embedding**